 In addition to food and gently used clothing, they also offer:

 The Sunshine Pantry is located at 10895 SW 5th St in Beaverton.
-It is open between 11am and 2pm on weekdays (Monday thru Friday) or by special request.
-You can contact the Pantry online here.
+It is open between 11am and 2pm on weekdays (Monday thru Friday) or can be accessed by special request.

 Recreation